In This Article

 Some banks and financial institutions offer a higher APY if you keep higher balances in your account.
 Shopping around and comparing rates from different banks — both online and in-person — may also help you land a better rate.

 APY and APR might seem confusing at first glance.
-But the most important thing to know is how they affect you financially when you borrow or save and which is the best option for you.
+The most important thing to know is how they affect you financially when you borrow or save and which is the best option for you.

 When trying to assess how much you’ll pay to borrow or how much interest you could earn on a savings account, keep it simple.
 Use APR to compare loans or credit cards and APY to compare savings products.
 This way, when you are making important decisions in life, you are well-prepared and know your stuff!